Skip to Content

 Bella just goes to the back door and stares at it.
 If we don’t notice she will eventually tell us by crying but most of the time she is hard to miss standing in front of the door.
 All dogs will eventually learn to tell you when they need to go out, but when they are a puppy they don’t yet know how to tell you.
 This is why you need to learn their signs.

-Puppy sitting in grass
+Puppy on leash outside in the grass

-Tip# 10 – Getting them to go when outside
+Tip# 9 – Getting them to go when outside

 A typical complaint people have when potty training a puppy is that the puppy goes inside the house right after they are outside.
 There are a few issues that might cause this.